medavox/articles/net_fallback_tut/index.md

 Then here's a way to use your phone (and its data package) to smooth over temporary connectivity issues in your home WiFi.

+You will need:-

+* And Android phone, with
+* a data allowance you don't mind using, and
+* (optional) a USB cable to connect your phone to your computer (micro-USB or USB-C, depending on your phone)

+This guide should work for any Android phone.

 This guide should work for any Android phone.